 To the left:

-Entrapment from the aether where there is a split of positive and negative charge, the electric field of the aether projects negative charge, 'scavenging' of negative charge is electricity supporting life collected, projecting many negative charges to sew in as negative charge wave is the great collection. - Maat
+Entrapment grow a split of positive and negative charge, the electric field grow projects negative charge, 'scavenging' of negative charge is electricity supporting life collected, projecting many negative charges to sew in as negative charge wave is the great collection. - Maat

 To the right: